fido-device-onboard/docs-fidoiot/docs/installation.md

 Ensure that the system time is correct, else you will receive the certificate expiration error.

-Change Google* domain according to your location.
+Change the Google* domain according to your location.

 ## References